Money

 Pets: APQA export process

-Korea requires an export health certificate from the Animal & Plant Quarantine Agency (APQA) for any pet leaving the country:
+Korea requires an export health certificate from the Animal and Plant Quarantine Agency (APQA) for any pet leaving the country:

-- Rabies vaccination: valid vaccine within 1 year, rabies titer test (FAVN) at an APQA-approved lab if destination requires (EU, UK, Japan, Australia: yes)
+2. Rabies vaccination: valid vaccine within 1 year, rabies titer test (FAVN) at an APQA-approved lab if your destination requires it (EU, UK, Japan, Australia: yes).
+Korea sets no domestic waiting period after the titer test, but those destinations count a lead time of 90 to 180 days from the blood draw, so start early

 Expect total cost ₩500K–₩1.5M for a dog/cat to Europe or North America, including airline fees (₩400K–₩800K cargo or cabin).